electronstudio/markdown_comparison/sphinx/tutorial.rst

 Error handling
 --------------

-When you run this it may work, but it may also crash.
+..
+NOTE:: When you run this code it may work, but it may also crash.

 Why?
 Because there are several possible responses the server could send you, and you don’t know which you are going to get.